Bmanickam999/datadog/INSTALL.md

 optional parameters:

-* --log=/path/to/common_log_formatted_log - This is the log file to watch Note the docker environment does not have a file at /var/log/access.log (the default) but the repository includes an `access.log` file in the root directory which you can write to from outside Docker for testing.
+* --log=/path/to/common_log_formatted_log - This is the log file to watch
 * --threshold-alert=[integer] - This is the number of requests per second which should trigger a high traffic alert

 Run the application